CS-SI/eodag/CONTRIBUTING.rst

 , ``flake8``) to ensure the code base is homogeneously formatted and easier to read.
 It's important that you install it, since we run the exact same hooks in the Continuous Integration.

+The default branch for development is `develop`.
+Please create your new branch from `develop` to work on your patch, and open a pull request against `develop` when you are done.
+If you do not have permissions to push to the main repository, you can fork it and push your branch to your forked repository.
+Then, you can open a pull request against the main repository.

 To run the default test suite (which excludes end-to-end tests):

 .. code-block:: bash